Understanding Map Interface in Java

 Output:

-Note: Unlike HashMap, it does not allow null
+Note: Unlike HashMap, it does not allow null keys or values.

 Choosing the Right Map Implementation#

-Feature | HashMap | LinkedHashMap | TreeMap | Hashtable |
+| Feature | HashMap | LinkedHashMap | TreeMap | Hashtable |

-Order Maintained? | No | Yes (Insertion Order) | Yes (Sorted Order) | No |
+| Order Maintained? | No | Yes (Insertion Order) | Yes (Sorted Order) | No |

-Speed (Put/Get/Delete) | Fastest | Fast | Slowest (Balanced Tree) | Slow (Thread-safe) |
+| Speed (Put/Get/Delete) | Fastest | Fast | Slowest (Balanced Tree) | Slow (Thread-safe) |

-Allows null ? | Yes (1 key, multiple values) | Yes (1 key, multiple values) | No | No |
+Allows null? | Yes (1 key, multiple values) | Yes (1 key, multiple values) | No | No |

-Thread-Safe? | No | No | No | Yes |
+| Thread-Safe? | No | No | No | Yes |

-Internal Structure | HashTable | HashTable + Linked List | Red-Black Tree | Synchronized HashTable |
+| Internal Structure | HashTable | HashTable + Linked List | Red-Black Tree | Synchronized HashTable |

 Conclusion#

-In this blog, we explored the Map
+In this blog, we explored the Map interface and its implementations: HashMap, LinkedHashMap, TreeMap, and Hashtable.

 - Use

-when fast lookup is required, and ordering is not important. - Use
+HashMapwhen fast lookup is required, and ordering is not important. - Use

-when maintaining insertion order is needed. - Use
+LinkedHashMapwhen maintaining insertion order is needed. - Use

-when sorting is necessary but at the cost of performance. - Use
+TreeMapwhen sorting is necessary but at the cost of performance. - Use

-when thread-safety is required but at the cost of speed.
+Hashtablewhen thread-safety is required but at the cost of speed.

 In the upcoming blogs we will go deep into each of is implementation classes.